 "One way I have of checking on his films is that he was out of Hollywood for the entire summer of 1941 (leasing a Dude outfit near Kalispell, Montana).
 He was also out of town and away from movie work from April, 1943 until October or late September of 1945.
 This was the period when he was running his own ranch in Grand Lake, Colorado which he finally soured on and sold in 1945.

-Altho he arrived in Hollywood and soon doubled for Tom Mix in January, February and March of 1920, he was busy with my Baby Peggy career from April, 1920 until we returned to Hollywood in June of 1932.
+Altho he arrived in Hollywood and soon doubled for Tom Mix, he was busy with my Baby Peggy career from April, 1920 until we returned to Hollywood in June of 1932.
 He was also busy with our Wyoming dude ranch venture from June, 1929 until we lost it in May of 1932.

 My father didn't get into full time "riding extra" work until 1935.
 Of course from then on, those were the Golden Years of Republic, Hopalongs, DeMille's big epics and John Ford's greatest Westerns, the best times of all for the cowboys."